My Heart (Donell Jones album)

 My Heart is the debut album by American R&B singer Donell Jones.
-It was released by LaFace Records on June 4, 1996 in the United States.
+It was released by LaFace Records and Arista Records on June 4, 1996, in the United States.
 After the dissolution of his group Porché, Jones turned to songwriting and production, writing songs for R&B group Jade from their 1994 second album Mind, Body & Song as well as co-writing for Usher's self-titled debut album in that same year.
 He signed a recording contract as a solo performer with LaFace under Untouchables Entertainment, a production company and record label founded by Heavy D. & The Boyz member Edward "Eddie F." Ferrell.
-Most of the album was produced by Jones himself with additional help from Ferrell's Untouchables Entertainment production team.
+Most of the album was produced by Jones with additional help from Ferrell's Untouchables Entertainment production team.
 The album featured three singles, including "In the Hood", "Knocks Me Off My Feet" and "You Should Know".

+Critical reception

+In a retrospective review, AllMusic editor Jason Birchmeier wrote: "Not only does Jones write the songs and sing them on his debut album; he also produces the album and programs both the drums and keyboards.
+Thus, comparisons to Wonder are somewhat inevitable, especially because Jones sings with a similarly soothing tone of voice.
+His later albums show him growing as an artist, but here you see Jones first blossoming."
+BBC Music critic Daryl Easlea called My Heart a "good if occasionally naïve collection of originals and covers that often sounds like juvenilia in comparison to this, his largely self-penned masterpiece".